ellysh/video-game-bots/ClickerBots/output-device-capture.md

 ```
 Each of Left, Right, Top and Bottom variables will be equal to 0 for the minimized Paint window.
 You can compare this result with the window in a normal mode.

-The possible solution to avoid this limitation is restoring window in a transparent mode and copying a window's client area by a [**PrintWindow**](https://msdn.microsoft.com/en-us/library/dd162869%28VS.85%29.aspx) WinAPI function.
-You able to analyze a copy of the window's client by the **_WinAPI_GetPixel** function.
-This technique described in details [here](http://www.codeproject.com/Articles/20651/Capturing-Minimized-Window-A-Kid-s-Trick).
+A possible solution to avoid this limitation is restoring a window in a transparent mode and copying a window's client area by a [**PrintWindow**](https://msdn.microsoft.com/en-us/library/dd162869%28VS.85%29.aspx) WinAPI function.
+You able to analyze a copy of the window's client area by the **_WinAPI_GetPixel** function.
+This technique is  described in details [here](http://www.codeproject.com/Articles/20651/Capturing-Minimized-Window-A-Kid-s-Trick).

 ### Analysis of Pixels Changing